 In-Home Therapeutic Community Case Manager

 The In-Home Therapeutic Community Case Manager works with the Master Level Clinician to provide services in the home and community for elderly, adults, adolescents, and patients with a parent/ caregiver within a team.
 Interventions, best practices services, program specifications are directed by patient’s needs and treatment plan, this includes frequency of time with patient for treatment.
 In-Home Therapeutic Community Case Manager is trained across program services to provide treatment and work on interventions.
-Coordination of care with collaboration, conflict resolution with families, cultural and linguistic competence and patient centered strength-based practices are developed to strengthen communication between families and care.
-Skill building using structured one-to-one strength-based support interventions to address daily living, social skills communication, behavioral interventions are integrated into treatment to have patient learn new skills for improved functioning in the community.
+The Community Case Manager is responsible for the coordination of care with collaboration, conflict resolution with families, cultural and linguistic competence, and patient centered strength-based practices are developed to strengthen communication between families and care.
+Skill building using structured one-to-one strength-based support interventions to address daily living, social skills communication, behavioral interventions are integrated into treatment to have patients learn new skills for improved functioning in the community.
 The In-Home Therapeutic Community Case Manager training across programs addresses ways to assist in helping patients obtain individualized achievable treatment plan goals, make progress, with clear dates/days at/on which interventions are to be provided to clients and type of interventions to be provided for clients taking into account of presenting problem(s), client characteristics, culture, history, and availability of family support.
-Cases are assigned within the Randolph, Dorchester and Medford areas and traveling to patients’ home is required daily as part of duties.
+Cases are assigned within the Randolph, Dorchester and Medford areas and traveling to patients’ homes as required daily as part of duties.

 POSITION RESPONSIBILITIES AND TASKS:

 - Provides support for patients across programs including SNAP, Community Support Programming, Therapeutic Mentoring, In-Home Behavioral, and In-Home Therapy programs

 - Interventions are all conducted within the community via home visits, school visits and work with other providers.